Article by John Miller

 As with most soft tissue injuries the initial treatment is Rest, Ice, and Support.

-In the early phase you’ll most likely be unable to fully lift your arm or sleep comfortably.
+In the early phase, you’ll most likely be unable to fully lift your arm or sleep comfortably.
 Our first aim is to provide you with some active rest from pain-provoking postures and movements.
-This means that you should stop doing the movement or activity that provoked the shoulder pain in the first place and avoid doing anything that causes pain in your shoulder.
+This means that you should stop doing the movement or activity that provoked the shoulder pain in the first place and avoid doing anything that causes shoulder pain.

 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.